sotossotos/next-amea-club/README.md

 ## Hayate Network AMEA Club website

 Main purpose is to display/promote any available live trovo streams from the Hayate Network (aka AMEA Club/Institution).
-A streamer list i
+Below are the supported streamers.

 ♿AMEA♿ Streamers: